eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.3.1 Overview

 Figure 2 below gives an overview of the architecture of the EUDI Wallet ecosystem and its components.
 In comparison to Figure 1, this figure presents more detail on the composition of a Wallet Unit and its interfaces to other entities, in particular Relying Party Instances.
-For a high-level description of these other entities, please refer to [Chapter 3](#3-eudi-wallet-ecosystem)
+The shown components of a Wallet Unit are described in [Section 4.3.2](#432-components-of-a-wallet-unit).
+For a description of the other entities, please refer to [Chapter 3](#3-eudi-wallet-ecosystem).

 ![Figure 2: EUDI Wallet ecosystem reference architecture](media/Figure_2_High-Level_Architecture.jpeg) <!-- <img src="Figure_2_High-Level_Architecture.jpeg" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->